GUESShimself/design-system-questionnaire/README.md

 **What will happen if this initiative fails?**

 ## People
-**Who needs convinced?** Which departments or people in your organization need convinced that establishing a design system is a good idea?
+**Who needs to be convinced?** Which departments or people in your organization need to be convinced that establishing a design system is a good idea?

 **Who's doing the convincing?** Who is involved at convincing stakeholders, management, securing funding, etc?